 - date of birth, etc

-These services and their ability to offer high value, verified cards allow the reseller to sell them for a premium and be profitable.
+These services and their ability to offer high value, verified cards allows the reseller to sell them for a premium and be profitable.

 Stolen Credit Cards Changing Hands